Generic Name: canakinumab (KAN a KIN ue mab)

 Canakinumab side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; dizziness, nausea; fast or pounding heartbeats, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; nausea, trouble swallowing; dizziness, fast or pounding heartbeats, difficult breathing; swelling of your face, lips, tongue, or throat.

 Canakinumab can lower blood cells that help your body fight infections.
 Serious and sometimes fatal infections may occur during treatment with canakinumab.
 Call your doctor right away if you have signs of infection such as: